Skip to main content

 The impact of transport (and in particular flying) on climate breakdown is well documented.
 Direct emissions from aviation account for about 3% of the EU’s total greenhouse gas emissions and it’s estimated that, by 2050, this could grow by anywhere from 300-700% (2).
 As an individual, one transatlantic flight could exceed your total annual carbon “budget”.

-A graph of the carbon equivalent of the different modes of transport, with air travel being the highest
+A graph illustrating the impact of different modes of travel

 So what can be done?
 It is often argued that researchers need to travel in order to build their professional network and therefore progress in their careers.
 However, a recent study from Canada found no relationship between air travel and academic productivity (3).
 There was a relationship between air travel and salary though.
 If you are attempting to reduce the amount of flying that you do, and think it should be possible to participate in meetings remotely, then take a look at the facilities currently available in UCC through Audio Visual Media Services.
 What do you find are the biggest barriers to remote participation?
 Let us know, so that we can work to find a solution.